JMiceli7/Icebreaker/README.md

 ### This project showcases:
 - DOM manipulation
 - HTML/CSS structure and styling
-- Clean code and UI without a frontend framework
+- Clean code and UI
 - Creation of a responsive, interactive user experience

 ### How it works: